Chozi, Zambia: Economy

-Chozi is connected by Chozi railway station.
-Copper, lead and zinc are transported through here.
-In 1978 some 4,907 tonnes of copper and 548 tonnes of lead and zinc were left at Chozi for an entire month during transportation.
+Chozi's economy is significantly boosted by its connection to the Chozi railway station, through which various minerals are transported.
+Copper, lead, and zinc are some of the significant minerals transported through the station, and in 1978, approximately 4,907 tonnes of copper and 548 tonnes of lead and zinc were left at Chozi for a month during transportation.
+The mineral transportation industry is a vital source of economic activity in Chozi, providing employment opportunities and supporting local businesses.